dangrasso/data-takeout-game/README.md

 ## Known Limitations

-This game relies on keyboard input, and is therefore not mobile friendly.
-It would work by adding some touch input overlay.
+This game is mostly mobile friendly, but some features rely on keyboard input (like restarting & debug mode).

 It is also probably not working on some browsers: I targeted mainly Chrome and Firefox.